Top of page

 If I do it, what is my student learning?

-Your new Deacs are navigating a lot right now: their academics, their social lives, figuring out everything from when and where to eat, to how much studying they need to do, to how to live ...
+Your new Deacs will be navigating a lot right at the start of college: academics, social lives, figuring out everything from when and where to eat, to how much studying they need to do, to ...

-College is almost ready to start, which means it’s time for us to begin our Weekly Messages for First-Year Families, which will be shared in the Daily Deac each week.
-Whether this is your first ...
+FDOC (First Day of Classes) is here, which means it’s time for us to begin our Weekly Messages for First-Year Families, which will be shared in the Daily Deac each week.
+Whether this is your ...

 Contact